arviz-devs/arviz/README.md

 ## Dependencies

-Arviz is tested on 3.6 and depends on NumPy, SciPy, Pandas and Matplotlib.
+Arviz is tested on Python 3.6 and depends on NumPy, SciPy, Pandas and Matplotlib.